 Other than these stories there are other stories in all of which it is mentioned that some legal action was in force.
 Even though there were additions of stories of threats by the accused or some goons but these goons cannot represent a society like India.
 Indian society does not approve of such threats or give them legal sanction.

-What is alarming in this case was she had an association with a project named “Rape in India Project”.
-Clearly the aim of such projects are only to create and blow up rape stories and project India as a rape capital.
-The name itself shows that there are some feminists that are running projects to show only rape cases and show there is lifelong victims shaming or ostracizing.
-Whereas when we carefully look into such stories we find that in all cases legal process was underway and so the assumption that Indian rape victims don’t get justice or shamed for life by the society is clearly wrong.
+What is alarming in this case has she had an association with a project named “Rape in India Project”?
+Clearly, the aim of such projects are only to create and blow up rape stories and project India as a rape capital.
+The name itself shows that there are some feminists that are running projects to show only rape cases and show there are lifelong victims shaming or ostracizing.
+Whereas when we carefully look into such stories we find that in all cases the legal process was underway and so the assumption that Indian rape victims don’t get justice or shamed for life by the society is clearly wrong.

 Reading the NY Times report we find that she had at times stayed with the victims for days, shared life with them and could not click any photo because she could not concentrate.
 Her project showcases one or two photographs of each victim and she could not even click one photo sounds so absurd.

-The NY Times blog also says that Smita had discovered that “mostly the village girls are raped when they go out in night”.
-However, in none of the cases she presented in her project shows the same.
+The NY Times blog also says that Smita had discovered that “mostly the village girls are raped when they go out in the night”.
+However, in none of the cases, she presented in her project shows the same.
 So how did she find this out is a great mystery.
-Clearly the author tried to make emotional fools out of his readers.
+Clearly, the author tried to make emotional fools out of his readers.

 It is thus not a surprise that in the name of giving rape survivors a voice she had collected funds and ensured her free travel across India.
 There already exists a legal framework to help such victims.
 India definitely does not need photographers to collect such stories and these photographers can’t be the parallel legal system.
 If we consider this project as social justice project by a warrior for social justice we find it irrelevant as the necessary legal recourse is already in place.